vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 * Heartbeats between the client and server to keep registrations up to date
 * Client side caching, so that clients don't go to Eureka for every lookup
-* By running in an Elastic Runtime (Cloud Foundry) that keeps applications up running by design
+* By running in Cloud Foundry which is designed to keep applications up by design

 With the above configuration, we have configured Eureka to run in standalone mode.

 ***Understanding the configuration parameters***

-* `eureka.instance.hostname` - the hostname for this service (Eureka instance)
+* `eureka.instance.hostname` - the hostname for this service.
+In this case, what host to use to reach our standalone Eureka instance.
-* `eureka.client.registerWithEureka` - should this application (Eureka instance) register with Eureka
+* `eureka.client.registerWithEureka` - should this application (our standalone Eureka instance) register with Eureka
-* `eureka.client.fetchRegistry` - should  this application (Eureka instance) fetch the registry (for how to discover services)
+* `eureka.client.fetchRegistry` - should this application (our stand alone Eureka instance) fetch the registry (for how to discover services)
-* `eureka.client.serviceUrl.defaultZone` - the Eureka instance to use.
+* `eureka.client.serviceUrl.defaultZone` - the Eureka instance to use for registering and discovering services.
 Notice it is pointing to itself (`localhost`, `8761`).

 4) Open a new terminal window.
 Start the `service-registry`.